-At UConn School of Social Work, Master of Social Work (MSW) students have the unique opportunity to pursue a specialized concentration in addition to our foundational curriculum.
+At UConn School of Social Work, MSW students have the unique opportunity to pursue a specialized concentration in addition to our foundational curriculum.
 In the classroom, MSW students acquire and hone skills for a variety of professional settings.

 The UConn School of Social Work offers specialized concentrations to match your interests and career goals.
 Students can choose one of three areas of concentration: Individuals, Groups, and Families Practice; Community Organizing; or Policy Practice.
 Explore our concentrations below!

 Individuals, Groups and Families Practice (IGFP) prepares students to improve the well-being of clients as they empower themselves personally and politically; restore and enhance their social functioning; and resolve challenging life situations and stressors.